raineaeternal/QClaws/README.md

 # QuestUI-Playground
-Port of Claws by Ruirize, which
+Port of Claws by Ruirize, which changes your sabers to 0.3 meters and alters grip to make play easier with the shortened sabers.

+Major thanks to [Fern](https://github.com/fernthedev) for the help as I've been learning C++ with this project.

 ## Credits